lambda-dom/weidu_library/weidu_library/docs/libraries/blocks.md

     table
 ```

-Append a block of opcodes from `table` as opcodes in a spell header; other opcode fields are passed as arguments to the function. `table` is the full path to a .2da table in the format of [Template Block Table](../../resources/2da/blocks/templates/blocks.2da) containing the info on the opcodes to add.
+Append a block of opcodes from `table` as opcodes in a spell header; other opcode fields are passed as arguments to the function, with the same conventions as the `ADD_SPELL_EFFECT` WeiDU macro. `table` is the full path to a .2da table in the format of [Template Block Table](../../resources/2da/blocks/templates/blocks.2da) containing the info on the opcodes to add.

 ```weidu
 patch_block INT_VAR